mii-man/aurorachat/README.md

 <h1>aurorachat</h1>
 A chatting application for the Nintendo 3DS and 2DS line of systems

+## v0.0.2's server doesn't work
+issue is being resolved, notice will be removed once this is fixed.

 <h2>Update Log (All versions that have the word "un-released" were never released, and all versions that have the word "indev" mean they are in development)</h2>
 <ul>
 <li>v0.0.2 - Full Code Revamp 2 using a securer version of hbchat as a base.
 Not on GitHub Releases but is on the repo.</li>